sacek/LPegLJ/doc/USAGE.md

 Restrictions and differences for stream mode:

 - start position in stream should be positive number.
-- whole string argument in runtime captures (Cmt and function) is not string but function.
+- whole string argument in match-time captures (Cmt and function) is not string but function.
   This function takes two arguments (start and end index of string in stream) and return string.

 ###Example: